VijayShankar10/MODULE-2/Ex4.md

 # Ex.No4
-## Ex.Name: Write a C++ program to add two numbers and three numbers using constructor overloading.
+## Ex.Name: Write a C++ program to overload a function to print Integer data in one and Floating-Point data in another
 ## Date:

 ## Aim: